Vadi - breeder of Anatolians in New Zealand

 A large and powerful dog, loyal and intelligent but also strong willed and sometimes stubborn they require early socilaization and may not be suitable for first time dog owners.

 We abide by the NZKC rules and regulations and also test our dogs hips and elbows before breeding.
 The males we have specially chosen for our females have passed all health tests and are chosen for health, temperament, conformation and being true to what an Anatolian Shepherd dog should be.

 The Anatolian is a special dog and it is a privilege to own and know one.

-Share this news postcommented on "We have imported a new male (semen) for our girls and are hoping for a litter in autumn with either Kubra or Hola from this stunning ..."/news/skyviews-king/277204
+Share this news postcommented on "We have imported a new male (semen) for our girls and are hoping for a litter later this year from this stunning lad.
+Hips OFA ..."/news/skyviews-king/277204